arnicuscTeam/ACP_Underserved_Counties/README.md

 7. High Cost

 To collect the percent units served by broadband, we used the FCC's Broadband Deployment data, which can be found under https://broadbandmap.fcc.gov/home.
-We downloaded the national data and filtered so that All wired and licensed fixed wireless technologies were included, with a minimum advertised speed of 25/3, only at the residential level.
+We downloaded the national data and filtered so that all wired and licensed fixed wireless technologies were included, with a minimum advertised speed of 25/3Mbps (residential only).
 This data is available at the county level.

 To collect the median household income, we used the 2022 ACS 5-year API.
 The list  of available APIs can be found under